topherzee/vr-magic-hands/README.md

 ## TODO
 When starting to draw - by default - do not connect.
+DONE.
 Touching trigger brings up wand.
 Light comes from hand always.
-tip indicates drawing always.
+DONE. tip indicates drawing always.
 Tip color changes.
 Way to erase scene or line.
 thumbstick to change length.